island-is/island.is/libs/judicial-system/types/README.md

 ## Installation

 Ensure you have the Nx environment set up.
-Then, include `judicial-system-types` in your project dependencies.
+Then, add `judicial-system-types` to your project dependencies.

 ## Usage